OpenNebula/docs/source/management_and_operations/capacity_planning/scheduler/drs.rst

 OneDRS Configuration File
 ================================================================================

 The main DRS configuration file is ``/etc/one/schedulers/one_drs.conf``.
-This file defines default behavior, which can be overridden per cluster.The following options can be defined:
+This file defines default behavior, which can be overridden per cluster.
+The following options can be defined:

 - ``DEFAULT_SCHED``: Defines the ILP solver used.
 - ``PLACE``: Configures initial VM placement policies.